Here are the contestants on the Great British Bake Off 2020 as the new series prepares to start on TV.

 Also returning to the tent is Noel Fielding, joined by new co-host Matt Lucas, who will be with the bakers every step of the way, ready with a pertinent pep talk, a helpful hand or just a sympathetic shoulder to cry on…

-The new series starts on Tuesday, September 22 at 8PM on Channel 4.
+The new series continues on Tuesday, October 13 at 8PM on Channel 4.

 Great British Bake Off 2020 contestants